Recap / Star Trek: The Next Generation S2E7 "Unnatural Selection"

-Since it doesn’t matter anymore, Pulaski heads to Darwin Station and talks to the doctors about their experiments.
-It turns out they’re biologically engineering superhuman children with telekinetic powers and an aggressive resistance to disease.
+Since it doesn’t matter anymore if she breaks quarantine, Pulaski heads to Darwin Station and talks to the doctors about their experiments.
+It turns out they’re biologically engineering superhuman children with telekinetic and telepathic powers and an aggressive resistance to disease.
 Overly

 that will undo the effects by using the transporter to screen out the changes to her DNA.
 The process works, and the scientists at the station are able to follow this example to save themselves.
 But there is no saving the Lantree

 , and Enterprise

 is forced to destroy the entire ship, as the bridge crew stands to honor its crew.
 Picard never does mention what he decides about Dr. Pulaski, though Troi goes out of her way to say that the two of them are a lot alike, so he probably ends up deciding that she’s just swell, even though she kind of got everything wrong in this episode.

 Tropes featured in this episode: